-FORT LAUDERDALE, Fla. — The penalty phase for the man who admitted to killing a Hollywood police officer in 2021 continues Monday.
+FORT LAUDERDALE, Fla. — The penalty phase for the man who admitted to killing a Hollywood police officer in 2021 continued Monday.

-The defense for Jason Banegas is expected to deliver its case as Banegas faces the possibility of the death penalty.
+The defense for Jason Banegas delivered its case to the jury as Banegas faces the possibility of the death penalty, saying he came from a broken home and was a product of rape as his mother was human trafficked.

 Banegas pleaded guilty to fatally shooting Officer Yandy Chirino, 28, on Oct.
 17, 2021, as Chirino responded to a call about a suspicious person in the 4000 block of North Hills Drive checking for unlocked cars.